Annual Pumpkin Drop

 Forms and Information

 Below is a list of important documents for the Pumpkin Drop:

-The T-shirt Order Form contains includes the design of the 28th Annual Pumpkin Drop T-Shirts.
-These may be pre-ordered for $12.00 or purchased for $15.00 each on the day of the Pumpkin Drop from a Ronald McDonald House representative.
+The T-shirt Order Form contains includes the design of the 30th Annual Pumpkin Drop T-Shirts.
+These may be pre-ordered for $12.00 or limited quantities may be purchased for $15.00 each on the day of the Pumpkin Drop from a Ronald McDonald House representative.
 All proceeds from the Pumpkin Drop Competition go to the Ronald McDonald House in Morgantown.